Patagonia Recycled Wool Cap

 - Lined with organic cotton twill sweatband, crown and interior front panel for itch-free comfort

-- Adjustable leather strap for custom fit
+- Adjustable strap for custom fit

 - P-6 label on front panel